qtpeters/notes/MaterialDesignNotes.md

    a.
 Scott Ortel didn't like the idea of there being a menu there I think...
 1. Buttons on the filter panel are one of the four material button types referred to as "toggle buttons".
 Toggle buttons always appear to have an icon and never have text. ( https://material.io/design/components/buttons.html#anatomy )
+1. The Ripple effect is supposed to be the used pressing down on a peice of material with their finger causing it to "ripple" throughout the z-axis of the screen.